jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

+## About

-I’m a researcher interested in the study of nature and society from the perspective of complexity science.
+I’m a researcher (trained as a physicist) interested in the study of nature and society from the perspective of complexity science.
 More about my professional experience and academic profile [here](https://jrncarlock.github.io/about/).

 <!--
 ## Contact information